itsthejuice/ai-selfbot/README.md

 ### Works in some servers but not others
 This is normal!
 Different servers have different security settings:
 - **Stealth mode** (enabled by default) helps with most servers
+- Bot gracefully handles permission issues by auto-deleting commands
+- If you lack send permissions, the command is removed automatically (no trace)
 - Some servers have strict anti-automation measures
 - Servers with verification requirements may block selfbot behavior
 - Consider using the bot primarily in trusted servers or DMs